 - RGX-202: We are developing RGX-202 for the treatment of Duchenne Muscular Dystrophy (DMD), a severe, progressive, degenerative muscle disease caused by mutations in the gene which encodes dystrophin, a protein involved in muscle cell structure and function.
 Without functional dystrophin protein, muscles throughout the body degenerate and become weak.
-We expect to submit an Investigational New Drug (IND) application for this program in mid-2021. - RGX-121: We are developing RGX-121 for the treatment of the neurological symptoms of Mucopolysaccharidosis Type II (MPS II), a severe genetic lysosomal storage disease caused by deficiency of iduronate-2-sulfatase (I2S), an enzyme that is responsible for breakdown of cellular waste products.
+We expect to submit an Investigational New Drug (IND) application for this program in by the end of 2021. - RGX-121: We are developing RGX-121 for the treatment of the neurological symptoms of Mucopolysaccharidosis Type II (MPS II), a severe genetic lysosomal storage disease caused by deficiency of iduronate-2-sulfatase (I2S), an enzyme that is responsible for breakdown of cellular waste products.

 We are conducting a Phase I/II trial of RGX-121 in patients with MPS II up to the age of 5 years old.
 As reported in February 2021, RGX-121 was well-tolerated in Cohorts 1 and 2 of the Phase I/II trial, and no drug-related SAEs were reported.
 Biomarker data from patients in both cohorts indicated encouraging signals of I2S enzyme activity in the central nervous system following one-time administration of RGX-121, with consistent reductions of heparan sulfate (HS) and D2S6, a component of HS.
 Patients in Cohorts 1 and 2 also demonstrated continued neurocognitive development and evidence of I2S enzyme activity in plasma and urine following administration of RGX-121.
-In April 2021, we announced that the first patient has been dosed in Cohort 3 of the ongoing Phase I/II trial.
+We continue to enroll patients in Cohort 3 of the ongoing Phase I/II trial at an increased dose of 2.0x1011 GC/g brain mass.

-In addition, the first patient has been dosed in a second Phase I/II trial of RGX-121 for the treatment of pediatric patients with MPS II over the age of 5 years old.
+In addition, we continue to enroll patients in a second Phase I/II trial of RGX-121, for the treatment of pediatric patients with MPS II over the age of 5 years old.

-- RGX-111: We are developing RGX-111 for the treatment of the neurological symptoms of Mucopolysaccharidosis Type I (MPS I), a severe genetic lysosomal storage disease caused by deficiency of α-l-iduronidase (IDUA), an enzyme required for breakdown of cellular waste products.
-We have completed dosing of patients in the first cohort of a Phase I/II clinical trial for RGX-111. - RGX-181: We are developing RGX-181 for the treatment of late-infantile neuronal ceroid lipofuscinosis type 2 (CLN2) disease, one of the most common forms of Batten disease, caused by mutations in the tripeptidyl peptidase 1 (TPP1) gene.
+- RGX-111: We are developing RGX-111 for the treatment of the neurological symptoms of Mucopolysaccharidosis Type I (MPS I), a severe genetic lysosomal storage disease caused by deficiency of α -l-iduronidase (IDUA), an enzyme required for breakdown of cellular waste products.
+We have completed dosing of patients in the first cohort of a Phase I/II clinical trial for RGX-111 and enrollment is now ongoing in Cohort 2 at an increased dose of $5.0x10^{10}$ GC/g brain mass. - RGX-181: We are developing RGX-181 for the treatment of late-infantile neuronal ceroid lipofuscinosis type 2 (CLN2) disease, one of the most common forms of Batten disease, caused by mutations in the tripeptidyl peptidase 1 (TPP1) gene.
 An IND was submitted to the FDA, after which the FDA notified REGENXBIO that its proposed trial had been placed on clinical hold and the agency requested more information to support the initial dose selection and certain study drug administration procedures.
-REGENXBIO is evaluating the FDA's requests and plans to provide an update on the program in the second half of 2021. - RGX-381: We are developing RGX-381 for the treatment of ocular manifestations of CLN2 disease.
-Based on communication with the FDA and the update from the RGX-181 program, we now expect to provide a program update in the second half of 2021.
+REGENXBIO is evaluating the FDA's requests and plans to provide an update on the program by the end of 2021. - RGX-381: We are developing RGX-381 for the treatment of ocular manifestations of CLN2 disease.
+Based on communication with the FDA and the update from the RGX-181 program, we now expect to provide a program update by the end of 2021.